CSR-24/pyMediaPlayer/README.md

 # pyMediaPlayer
 A simple media player to play songs.
 Its not  a video player, it plays video (just the audio part) and any audio file.
+For running this software you must have 'python-2.7.2' AND 'wxPython2.8-win32-ansi-2.8.12.1-py27' installed on your system.
+You may also want to provide administrator access to IDLE.
+Further enhancements are Welcomed.